-Inform the skycaps that you are a person with a visual impairment and ask for directions to the ticket counter or your gate.
-They will assist you to the ticket counter or gate if you desire.
+Let the skycaps know that you have a visual impairment and ask for directions to the ticket counter or your gate.
+A skycap can assist you to the ticket counter or gate if you wish.

-If you are checking in at the ticket counter, inform the agent that you are a person with a visual impairment.
+If you are checking in at the ticket counter, tell the agent that you have a visual impairment.

-Ask the screener to explain the security procedures; describe what will happen next; let you know where the metal detector is located; when you will be going through the metal detector; and, let you know when there are obstacles you need to avoid.
+Ask the screener to explain the security procedures; describe what will happen next; let you know where the metal detector is located and when you will be going through it; and let you know when there are obstacles you need to avoid.
 In addition:

 - Let the screener know when you need someone to escort you through the screening process.

-- Notify screener if X-ray inspection will harm the equipment you may be using (i.e. Braille note takers).
-Ask for your device to be visually and physically inspected instead of X-ray inspection.
+- Notify the screener if X-ray inspection will harm the equipment you may be using (for example, Braille note takers).
+Ask for your device to be visually and physically inspected rather than X-rayed.

-- Ask the screener to reunite you with your carry-on items and personal assistance devices once X-ray or physical inspection is completed.
+- Ask the screener to give you your carry-on items and personal assistance devices once the X-ray or physical inspection is completed.

-- Ask the screener to verbally direct you toward your gate once the screening process has been completed.
+- Ask the screener to verbally direct you toward your gate after the screening process is complete.